 Cart abandonment - targeting users that have added something to their cart and then left.

-Welcome flow - an email flow that is sent to new subscribers or new customers welcoming them to your online community.
+Welcome flow - sent to new subscribers or new customers welcoming them to your online community.

-Upsell / Cross-sell - send an email that dynamically displays the latest items that the user has looked at or added to their cart.
+Upsell / Cross-sell - dynamically display the latest items that the user has looked at or added to their cart.
 You can also display similar or complementary products.

-Shipping / delivery notifications - send an email each time the order is shipped or delivered.
+Shipping / delivery notifications - sent each time the order is shipped or delivered.
 This is a super important touchpoint along the customer journey that will help you build loyalty and dramatically improve the user experience.

-We cover all of these flows in depth in the email marketing chapter of this guide, so check that out to learn more best practices and top eCommerce marketing strategies for your email marketing campaigns.
+We cover all of these flows in depth in the email marketing chapter of this guide, so check that out to learn more best practices and top tactics for your marketing campaigns.

-Once you've set up your email flows the next marketing channel to focus on is social media.
-It's a super powerful channel for any eCommerce marketing strategy.
-It allows you to connect with audiences for free and bring more traffic and sales to your site.
+Once you've set up your flows the next marketing channel to focus on is social media.
+It's a super powerful channel for any eCommerce brand.
+It allows you to connect with audiences for free and bring more clicks and sales to your site.

 Like Neil Patel once said - the foundation of your marketing strategy is to understand who your target audience is and why they use social media.
 To do so, we need to utilize demographics and psychographics.